Advert for the Move to Australia Directory

 The best things about living in Australia

 The wildlife here is incredible.
-There are wild koalas in the trees at the boys’ school and seeing them is such a novelty.
+There are wild koalas in the trees at the kids’ school and seeing them is such a novelty.
 We drive by a field on the way home from school that often has kangaroos it in.
 We’ve hand fed wild dolphins with the kids.
 It’s probably the best place in the world to go whale watching.
 One of my boys in particular is wildlife obsessed and he wants to be Steve Irwin when he grows up – living here is just perfect for him.

 The weather is awesome.
 I love never needing to worry about taking a jumper with me in summer.
 In winter, you generally only need a long-sleeved top on in the mornings and at night – the days are mostly glorious sunshine.
-I haven’t worn a coat since we arrived two years ago and I love that.
+I haven’t worn a coat since we arrived and I love that.
 I hate being cold!

 I love the different family attractions here.
 Brisbane is an ideal location for families as there are so many theme parks and days out nearby.
-Lone Pine Koala Sanctuary and Australia Zoo are our favourites and when the kids are a bit older I know they’ll be obsessed with the bigger theme parks like Movie World, Aussie World and Dreamworld.
+Lone Pine Koala Sanctuary and Australia Zoo are our favourites and when the kids are older I know they’ll be obsessed with the bigger theme parks like Movie World, Aussie World and Dreamworld.
 Theme parks are cheaper here than they were in the UK, and annual passes are more affordable too meaning it’s easier to go for days out together without it bankrupting us.

 The sea is warm.
 In the UK the kids hated going in the sea even in summer as it was so cold, now they adore it.

-I love the school my boys go to.
+I love the school my kids go to.
 As there is also a daycare centre on site it means kids can go from being babies right through to leaving school as it incorporates a primary and secondary school.
 There is a huge theatre on site, full-sized catering kitchens, a cafe (the freshly baked muffins are far too tempting after school drop off) and there is just the best community feel to it, even though it’s a large school.
 It’s little details like how they get high school kids to read with the preppies that I think brings it all together beautifully.
 And every year they run an epic school fete which has to be seen to be believed, and a massive Christmas fireworks spectacular.

-I’m excited that Brisbane is well placed for us to take holidays to destinations like New Zealand, Fiji, the Cook Islands, New Caledonia and many more places.
+I’m excited that Brisbane is well-placed for us to take holidays to destinations like New Zealand, Fiji, the Cook Islands, New Caledonia and many more places.
 We have so many amazing future holidays to look forward to.
 Plus there are endless destinations just a drive or short internal flight away – I can’t wait to go back to the Whitsundays for a holiday.

 The parks here are just incredible.
 They are well-maintained, shaded from the sun and many of them have toilets and barbecue facilities around them too so you can easily spend a day there.
 It makes a great free day out for the kids.